Vuyi736/Amazon_Sales/README.md

 1. Be more cautious with the discount rates as we made only 58% of what we could have made without the very high discount rates.
 2. Focus on expanding stock and marketing of the best performing products.
-3. because customers are satisfied with our products, drive campaigns that would lead customers to recommend our store in order to increase our customer base.
+3. Because customers are satisfied with our products, drive campaigns that would lead customers to recommend our store in order to increase our customer base.

 ## Limitations
 - After splitting the columns in customer_info table by delimiter, the user_name column had one extra column (user_name.9) with a lot of nulls, blanks and less than five names, while review_id and user_id each had 8.
 It was removed as it was going to negatively affect the analysis.
 The assumption was that each comma in the rows of the aforementioned columns represented each customer, i.e., user-id.1 = review_id.1 = user-name.1.